-Garages and permanent outbuildings Repair category 1 Notes The garage generally appears in fair condition consistent with age and usage.
-The garage was fully of owners possessions at the time of our inspection.

-Outside areas and boundaries
+Garages and permanent outbuildings

 Repair category 1

+Notes The garage generally appears in fair condition consistent with age and usage.

-Notes The boundaries appear reasonably well defined and are in adequate condition.
+Outside areas and boundaries Repair category 2 Notes The boundaries appear reasonably well defined and are in adequate condition.
 Regular maintenance will be required.
 You should verify with your conveyancer the extent of the boundaries attaching to the property.
+Not all areas could be fully inspected due to an area having been fenced off.
+Further details should be confirmed in this regard.
 There are trees in close proximity to the property.
-While no associated damage was noted, trees can cause problems to the structures and services in shrinkable sub-soils.
+While no associated damage was noted, trees can cause problems to the structures and services in shrinkable sub-soils. (specialist advice may be prudent).